-Trigger Accuracy
+Trigger accuracy

-The Host to Device trigger packets are transmitted over the low-speed (20.833 Mbps) connection of the CoaXPress Link.
+The Host to Device trigger packets are transmitted over the low-speed up-connection of the CoaXPress Link.
 The transmission of trigger packets can only start at the boundary of a character.
-This introduces a jitter of 480 nanoseconds corresponding to one character transmission time.
+This introduces a jitter corresponding to one character transmission time: